 8. Understand how to design challenging, engaging and supportive lessons and lesson sequences.

-- Demonstrate a variety of skills through pattern making and the selection and application of materials, tools and techniques.
+- Skills for pattern making and the selection and application of materials, tools and techniques.

-- Explain the functional and aesthetic properties and the elements and principles of design, as they relate to textiles.
+- Functional and aesthetic properties and the elements and principles of design, as they relate to textiles.

-- To find and create sources of inspiration and from them generate and develop ideas into creative design skills that are demonstrated through a range of graphical design mediums.
+- Design skills demonstrated through a range of graphical design mediums.

-- Undertake experiments to determine the properties and performance and end use of advanced textile fibre, yarn and fabrics.
+- Properties and performance and end use of advanced textile fibre, yarn and fabrics.

-- Analyse, reflect and discuss costuming and historical/cultural and contemporary design issues and processes.
+- Costuming and historical/cultural and contemporary design issues and processes.

-- Produce an innovative year 7-10 textiles folio, from a set design brief, to be used as a teaching resource.
+- Year 7-10 textiles folio, from a set design brief, to be used as a teaching resource.

-- Identify, assess, manage and discuss the risks of injury and WHS in textile laboratories.
+- Risks of injury and WHS in textile laboratories.

-- Research and discuss the Australian Textiles Clothing Footwear and Allied Industries.
+- The Australian Textiles Clothing Footwear and Allied Industries.